Bindunuwewa massacre: Massacre

+Reactions

+Protests and violence

+Police and Sinhalese mobs attacked an anti-massacre protest by Indian Tamils.
+Following this, there were burnings of Sinhalese and Tamil shops.
+Members of both communities were displaced by the violence.
+Overall, six Tamils were killed by either the state or Sinhalese mobs and three Tamil women were abducted and raped by a mob.

 Government response

 Initially the government responded by saying that the detainees had rioted and that the massacre was an outcome of an attempt to control the rioting.
 Then it was claimed that the police were unable to protect the detainees in the face of superior mob force.
 Eventually, the government charged a few police officers with crime.
 Most were initially convicted of murder but were later acquitted by the Sri Lankan Supreme Court in 2005.

-Theories

-A number of theories have been postulated to explain the massacre:
+The Supreme Court pinned the blame on the victims and suggested that their alleged LTTE links mitigated the guilt of the accused.
+The court proceedings were criticized for their unprofessionalism and ethnic bias.
+International organizations and NGOs were also criticized for their complicity in having knowingly lent legitimacy to the government without ensuring the safety of the detainees.
+The government has long claimed that they treat captives with care, however, seven traumatized survivors of the massacre reported being taken to a military hospital where they were handcuffed to their beds for 6 months.